pkiraly/qa-catalogue/README.md

 ### With Docker

+*A more detailed instruction how to use qa-catalogue with Docker can be found [in the wiki](https://github.com/pkiraly/qa-catalogue/wiki/Docker)*

 A Docker image bundling qa-catalogue with all of its dependencies and the web interface [qa-catalogue-web] is made available: